B. Keith Trent Executive Vice President - Grid Solutions & President - Midwest and Florida Regions

-Prior to joining Duke Energy, Trent served as a partner in the law firm Snell, Brannian & Trent, since October 1991.
-Prior to that, he was an attorney at Jackson Walker in Dallas, Texas.
-He began his career as a reservoir/production engineer with Arco Oil & Gas in Houston in January 1982.
+Prior to joining Duke Energy, Trent served as a partner in the law firm Snell, Brannian & Trent and as an attorney at Jackson Walker in Dallas, Texas.
+He began his career as a reservoir/production engineer with Arco Oil & Gas in Houston.

 Trent earned a Bachelor of Science degree in electrical engineering, with honors, from Southern Methodist University and a Juris Doctor degree, with high honors, from the University of Texas College of Law.
 He also completed the Harvard Business School Advanced Management Program and the Reactor Technology Course for Utility Executives at Massachusetts Institute of Technology.
 Trent is licensed to practice law in North Carolina and Texas, as well as numerous federal district courts and the U.S. Supreme Court.
 He is also a member of various bar associations.

 Trent currently serves on the boards of directors of the Electric Power Research Institute, the Center for Energy Workforce Development, the Charlotte Chamber of Commerce and the Charlotte Sports Foundation.
 He is a member of the board of trustees of The Keystone Center and is co-chair of The Keystone Energy Board.
 He also serves on the boards of visitors of the Wake Forest University School of Business and Charlotte Country Day School.

 A native of North Little Rock, Ark., Trent was born in 1959.
 He and his wife, Lucy, have two sons.